gsage/engine/docs/tutorials/advanced/7_eal.rst

   end

-Then in that function it is possible any amount of additional methods.
+Then it is possible any amount of additional methods in that function.

 .. code-block:: lua